 The CEV Program components will be administered by partner organizations.
 The point of sale vehicle incentives will be administered by the NCDA, while the charging infrastructure investments and incentives will be administered by the Fraser Basin Council Society (FBCS), and the hydrogen fuelling infrastructure investments will be administered by the Canadian Hydrogen and Fuel Cell Association (CHFCA).

-The vehicle incentive in the CEV Program enables the purchaser or lessee of an eligible vehicle to receive a point of sale vehicle incentive of up to $3,000.
+The vehicle incentive in the CEV Program enables the purchaser or lessee of an eligible vehicle to receive an after-tax point of sale vehicle incentive of up to $3,000.
 The incentive amounts will be reviewed yearly to determine if they are appropriate for the marketplace.
 BC Ministry of Energy and Mines will adjust the incentive amounts as necessary based on market performance.

 This incentive is not part of the price negotiation process, the dealership will be required to mark down the final vehicle price by the amount of the incentive that has been approved for each clean energy vehicle.
 The dealership will then submit an application to NCDA for reimbursement for the total amount of incentives provided to eligible purchasers/lessees.